 The Most and Least Expensive Denver Neighborhoods

 We’ve all heard how expensive Denver is becoming.
 When we look at the stats for the entire Front Range, counties like Boulder and Clear Creek tend to skew the numbers.
-Dialing into just Denver County, we see that the median sale price (MSP) went up 9.1% in 2020, but some neighborhoods have seen an even higher increase.
+Dialing into just Denver County, the median sale price (MSP) went up 12.9% in 2021, but some neighborhoods have seen an even higher increase.
 So, to answer the burning question, is Denver becoming unaffordable?
 I’ll let you decide…